scp-fs2open/wxLauncher/ReadMe.txt

 your wxLauncher build folder.

 Important known issues on OS X:
- - Text does not appear with icons on the left sidebar.
-The widget used is broken on OS X; there are plans to switch to a different widget instead.
+ - After startup or after a FS2 Open binary is (re-)selected, checkboxes on the advanced settings page may not appear until after a moment or after the user interacts with the advanced settings page, such as by clicking on the flag list.

 License
 =======